AmieOliveira/TR.AI.NS/README.md

-# TR.AI.NS System Simulation
+# V.A. - Automatic Transport System

-This code corresponds to the simulation of the Automated Transportation System TR.AI.NS.
+This code corresponds to the simulation of the Automated and Distributed Transportation System called the VA Project.

 Code should be run through the "Simulation" script.
 There are some necessary arguments, as will be shown below.
 The basic command to run this simulation is given as:

 ```bash
     ./Simulation.py -m MAP_FILE [-nT NUMBER_OF_TRAINS]